Frequently Asked Questions

 Q: Is it appropriate to have letters of recommendation from non-sorority members (teachers, community leaders, etc.) sent in?
 If so, should they be sent to the individual houses or simply to the Panhellenic office?

 A: Firstly, all letters of recommendation should go directly to the houses themselves.
-Typically, letters of recommendation come from alumni of that house, however, any recommendation you would like to send in will be read.
+Typically, letters of recommendation come from alumni of that house; however, any recommendation you would like to send in will be read.
+Please check the “Letters of Recommendation” page under “Recruitment” for information on where to send letters of recommendation.

 Q: What is this Bid Night "run to the row" I keep hearing about?